Nik Turner interview about Hawkwind

 Thanks for taking your time, Nik!
 Would you like to send a message to your fans and It’s Psychedelic Baby readers?

-Keep taking the tablets, (L.S.D.) and all the natural psychedelics, communicate with the Gods, help each other to get high in a positive way, help each other generally, raise your conciousness, don’t harm yourself or others, love one another, have funnnnnn!!?!
+Keep taking the tablets (L.S.D.), and all the natural psychedelics, communicate with the Gods, help each other to get high in a positive way, help each other generally, raise your consciousness, don’t harm yourself or others, love one another, have funnnnnn!!?!